rayotoo/Neuroscience.github.io/index.md

 # Attention.

-## A.	What is the difference between the exogenous and endogenous attentional systems?
+## A.	The difference between the exogenous and endogenous attentional systems.

-### Solution
-The endogenous attentional system is driven by internal motivations and processes; our ability to voluntarily monitor information at a given location.
++ The endogenous attentional system is driven by internal motivations and processes; our ability to voluntarily monitor information at a given location.
 It is of two types: covert and overt.
 The covert type is indirect, when you look at something from the corner of your eye without directly looking at it.
 Overt on the other hand is direct when you focus your attention on a target or location.

-The exogenous attentional system on the other hand is driven by response to stimulus characteristics when something commands one’s attention; an involuntary, automatic orienting response to a location where a sudden stimulation has occurred.
++ The exogenous attentional system on the other hand is driven by response to stimulus characteristics when something commands one’s attention; an involuntary, automatic orienting response to a location where a sudden stimulation has occurred.
 It is of two types: automatic and effortful.
 The automatic type refers to stimulus that grabs one’s attention.
 An example is something that really stands out.
 Effortful on the other hand, is when you look hard and search for something in the field of stimuli.
 It requires a lot of energy.

 # Memory.
 ## A.	Describe Papez Circuit in terms of its anatomical divisions.
 ### Solution
 The Papez circuit begins and ends with the hippocampus.
 The entorhinal cortex (in the anterior parahippocampal gyrus) projects to the hippocampus.
 The hippocampus projects via the fornix to the mammillary nuclei.
 The mammillary nuclei project to the anterior thalamic nuclei via the mammillothalamic fasciculus.
 The anterior thalamic nuclei project to the cingulate gyrus.
 Finally, the cingulate gyrus projects back to the entorhinal cortex via the cingulum to close the Papez circuit loop.

 References
 Fisch, A. (2012).
 Neuroanatomy: Draw It to Know It.
 United Kingdom: Oxford University Press, USA.